Majorette (toy manufacturer): Contemporary Majorette

-Today, as part of the Simba-Dickie Toy Group, the Majorette 200 line continues to be made in Thailand and newer models are made in China.
+Today, as part of the Simba Dickie Group, the Majorette 200 line continues to be made in Thailand.
 The distribution of Majorette via major retailers has been limited mainly to Europe, South America and Asia.
 Circa 2010, the Majorette lines offered today are standard "Singles" packaged in various ways, "Extractor" series (construction), "S.O.S." (ambulance and police format), "Trailers" – semi trucks and vehicles with trailers (basically the old 300 series), the "Farm" series of CLAAS tractors, "Motorcycles", "Rockerz" 4x4 Monster trucks, "Planes and Helicopters", the "Pinder" Circus series, liveried "Racing" vehicles and racing trucks with trailers.
 For 2012, nine new model castings have been announced.

 The "Majo-Teams" offer vehicles of different sizes in different themes, and is reminiscent of offerings during the 1990s.
 Some of the castings, such as the 1980 Chevrolet 4-door Impala, have been made continuously since the mid-1980s.
 Lastly, a new line of "Eco Tech" cars features electric, hybrid and other 'green' and environmentally friendly, but cool, vehicles.

 Some new models were released later than originally expected.
 For example, the Nissan Murano, Fiat Panda and Mercedes-Benz SLK were due to be released in 2005, but they did not reach the market until Autumn 2006.
 Only 3 models due to be released in 2005 actually made it onto the market that year, and were reported by collectors to be 'very hard to find'.